 Park City Municipal Corporation receives multiple forms of tax, fee and service generated revenue in its general fund every year.
-Of these, sales taxes are the most directly exposed to consumer discretionary spending and are therefore subject to the most uncertainty in an economic downturn.
+Of these, sales taxes are the most directly exposed to consumer discretionary spending and are therefore subject to the most uncertainty.